Seket/voice-usher/README.md

 - `VITE_DEFAULT_PHONE_NUMBER_ID` (public)
   - Prefills the keypad form so students can quickly test calling from their assigned number.

-- `VITE_TRANSCRIPT_WEBHOOK_URL` (public, optional)
-  - If set, when the call ends, the app POSTs the final transcript to this webhook from the browser.

 Important notes:

 - After editing `.env`, restart dev with `npm run dev` (Vite does not reload env automatically).